James Baker (musician): The Dubrovniks and beyond

-In 1988 Baker joined another group, the Dubrovniks, alongside Radalj and Sujdovic together with Peter Simpson on guitar and vocals (ex-Teeny Weenies, Super K, Spectre's Revenge, Hoi Polloi).
+In 1988, Baker joined another group, the Dubrovniks, alongside Radalj and Sujdovic together with Peter Simpson on guitar and vocals (ex-Teeny Weenies, Super K, Spectre's Revenge, Hoi Polloi).
 The band's name was used as Radalj and Sujdovic were both born in the Croatian town of Dubrovnik.
 They released several albums: Dubrovnik Blues (August 1989), Audio Sonic Love Affair (September 1990), Chrome (June 1992) and Medicine Wheel (1994).
 After they broke up in 1995 Baker returned to Perth.

 On 10 February 1995, the 1980s line-up of the Scientists: Baker, Juniper, Salmon and Sharples, reformed for a one-off show in Perth.
 Baker's later projects included Rockin' Hendy (with Rik van der Velde on guitar, and Lou Boy on bass guitar and vocals) and the Painkillers.
 Baker formed the Painkillers in May 2005 together with Joe Bludge on guitar and vocals.
 They played support slots in Perth for the Fuzz, Little Birdy, The Panda Band, Brian Hooper, Pharaohs, and Beasts of Bourbon.
 On 25 August 2005 the Painkillers released their debut album, Drunk on a Train, on Blazing Strumpet Records, through Reverberation.
 In 2006 Baker was inducted into the West Australian Music Industry Hall of Fame.

+Death

+Baker died from liver cancer on 5 May 2025, at the age of 71.